 Remember, this beach is rustic, so you should expect a bit more seaweed and driftwood than you might at other Fort Lauderdale beaches.

 It's been touted the "last example of an undeveloped ecosystem in Broward County."
 And you'll want to carve out at least a few hours to explore it all.
 If you're looking to lie face-down on a beach towel, this isn't the spot for you.
 If you're hoping to fish, swim, canoe, hike, or bike, you're in for a treat.

 Insider's tip: Visit the park's Whiskey Creek Hideout for bathrooms, food, and water sport rentals like stand up paddleboards and kayaks.
 They also offer daily guided eco tours (in a kayak or on a paddleboard) through the mangrove-lined creek.

 It won't take long to drive the 15 miles north to Hillsboro Beach, but parking is definitely challenging.
 Located in Broward County, this pretty spot is a quick jaunt south of Pompano Beach.
 Flanked by the picture-perfect Hillsboro Lighthouse, this beach offers an amazing backdrop for vacation pics.

-This tranquil spot offers a welcome break from other more popular beaches.
+This tranquil beach offers a welcome break from other more popular beaches.
 Its quiet locale also makes it a go-to resting place for nesting turtles, so be sure to watch your step.
 As we mentioned, parking is tough, as many access points are reserved for the hotel and condo buildings that line the sand, so keep your eyes peeled for a spot.